U.S. flag

 Differential Diagnosis

-The differential diagnosis depends on the presenting symptoms and age of onset.
+The differential diagnosis of Werner syndrome depends on the presenting features and age of onset.

-Progeroid features LMNA Atypical Werner syndrome 1ADUsually earlier onset (early 20s or earlier) & faster rate of progression of symptoms than in typical Werner syndrome
+LMNA Atypical Werner syndrome 1ADUsually earlier onset (early 20s or earlier) & faster rate of progression of manifestations than in typical Werner syndrome

-Hutchinson-Gilford progeria syndrome (HGPS, progeria of childhood) 2ADLike Werner syndrome, affects multiple organs w/presentations characterized as accelerated aging.
-Typically healthy at birth; profound FTT occurs in 1st yr.
-Death (usually from complications of cardiac or cerebrovascular disease) generally by age 6-20 yrs
+Hutchinson-Gilford progeria syndrome (progeria of childhood) 2ADLike Werner syndrome, affects multiple organs w/presentations characterized as accelerated aging.
+Typically healthy at birth; profound growth failure occurs in 1st yr.
+Without lonafarnib treatment, death typically occurs as result of complications of cardiac or cerebrovascular disease, most often between age 6-20 yrs.

 Mandibuloacral dysplasia w/type A lipodystrophy (OMIM 248370)ARCharacterized by growth deficiency, mandibular hypoplasia, progressive osteolysis of distal phalanges & clavicles, & acral lipodystrophy w/normal fat in neck & trunk